 A comprehensive BYOD policy also needs to address what happens when an employee leaves your company.
 What is the process for revoking access to company data and shared files?
 How can you prevent the loss of important files or information?
 Who owns the phone number?
 And so on and so forth.
 There are important things to consider in mitigating risk when an employee leaves.

-If you think BYOD is a solution that could be right for your company, our experts would be happy to help you assess the pros and cons and ultimately plan for and implement the IT system that’s right for your company.
+If you think BYOD is a solution that could be right for your company, our experts would be happy to help.
+Our team can assess the pros and cons and implement the IT system that’s right for your company.
 Contact us today.